wwoast/redpanda-lineage/docs/INSTRUCTIONS.md

 To work with the Red Panda lineage dataset, you only need three things:

  * A [UTF-8 supporting](https://www.wikipedia.org/wiki/UTF-8) text editor with a good file-browsing sidebar.
    * On Windows, [Notepad++](https://notepad-plus-plus.org) is a good simple choice.
 Unfortunately the regular Windows Notepad doesn't save Japanese text properly without deep Windows tweaks.
    * [Atom](https://atom.io/) supports Mac and Windows, but is more complex.
+   * [Visual Studio Code](https://code.visualstudio.com) is nice if you're comfortable with code editors!
  * The [GitHub Desktop](https://desktop.github.io) software
  * A free [GitHub Account](https://github.com/join).

 When you run [GitHub Desktop](https://desktop.github.io) for the first time, you'll have the option to sign up for a GitHub account.

-Once you're signed up and logged into GitHub Desktop, you'll be given the option to check out a repository.
-Search for `wwoast/redpanda-lineage`, and click Clone, and you'll have a copy of the Red Panda dataset downloaded to your home folder, under `Documents/GitHub`.
+After you sign up and log into GitHub Desktop, you'll be given the option to check out a repository.

+Search for `wwoast/redpanda-lineage`, and click Clone.
+Now you have a personal copy of the entire Red Panda dataset downloaded to your home folder, under `Documents/GitHub`.

 <img src="https://raw.githubusercontent.com/wwoast/redpanda-lineage/master/docs/images/instructions/windows-default-folders.png" />